googleinterns/step1-2020/README.md

 To run this project, do `mvn package appengine:run` in the project root directory.

+To run tests in this project do `mvn test` in the project root directory.

 ## GitHub Checks

 This repository runs checks on every pull request and commit.
 You can run these